NexelAI/GenAI/.github/PULL_REQUEST_TEMPLATE.md

 ---

-Thank you for contributing to the Sandbox project!
+Thank you for contributing to the GenAI project!
 Your efforts are greatly appreciated.